-Society rightly expects to consistently receive a reliable supply of electricity at the flick of a switch, which is why we strived to exceed our regulatory price control commitments under RIIO-ED1 and will continue to do so for RIIO-ED2.
+Society rightly expects to consistently receive a reliable supply of electricity at the flick of a switch, which is why we continue to strive to exceed our RIIO-ED1 regulatory price control commitments and will continue to do so as we enter into the RIIO-ED2 period.
 This year has continued to see unprecedented challenges for the energy sector.
 We have continued to serve our distribution customers with 99.99% reliability levels for 30p per day, protecting the most vulnerable and ensuring supply to critical sites such as hospitals, nursing homes, water treatment works and food supply businesses.